Physical activity by adults

 Why this indicator is important

-Maintaining a healthy weight helps to reduce the risk of 11 different cancers.2
+Maintaining a healthy weight helps to reduce the risk of more than 15 different cancers.2

 Being physically active can help reduce the risk of breast cancer (in women after menopause), bowel and endometrial cancers.1

 This indicator shows the proportion of adults in NSW who reported getting the recommended amount of physical activity.

 - Between 2014 and 2019, the proportion of adults in NSW doing the recommended amount of exercise each week (150 minutes) increased by 57.1%, from 52.9% to 61.5%.

 - The proportion of adults who undertook adequate physical activity ranged from 46.2% to 72.7% across LHDs in 2019.

 Note: These data were the latest available at the time they were extracted (August 2020).
 For the most recent population health data, visit HealthStats NSW.

 Proportion of adults* who undertook adequate physical activity**, by local health district (LHD) (ranked), 2014 and 2019